Preferred Lender List Disclosures

 After exhausting loan opportunities available from the federal aid programs, students may consider private loan programs as an additional source of funding.
 Cornell College maintains a list of suggested private loan lenders that we believe offer strong customer service, competitive loan terms and easy loan processing.

 Eligibility for private loans is based on credit-worthiness and ability to repay, not on financial need.
-While private loans are borrowed by the student, most private loans require a co-signer and offer deferment of principal payments while the student is enrolled.
+Private loans may be borrowed by the student or parent/sponsor.
+Most private loans borrowed by the student require a credit-worthy co-signer and offer deferment of principal payments while the student is enrolled.

 The Financial Aid Office is utilizing FASTChoice, a loan comparison tool offered by Great Lakes Higher Education Corporation which allows students to compare up to three different loans side-by-side.